vstanchev/iBanStart-API/conventions/formattingConventions.md

 ## <a id="errors_conventions"></a> Errors ##

-iBanFirst uses conventional HTTP response codes to indicate success or failure of an API request.
+iBanStart uses conventional HTTP response codes to indicate success or failure of an API request.
 The body of the response contains more detailed information on the cause of the problem.

 In general, the HTTP status code is indicative of where the problem occurred: